hmcts/pip-subscription-management/infrastructure/README.md

 * application insights

 If you don't need any application infrastructure here, you can delete the whole folder (it will speed up your Jenkins build)

+##TODO: add details for what is deployed
+##TODO: add override details setup